tplinderoth/ABCutils/README.md

 ## ABCutils.pl

 ABCutils.pl is for manipulating the simulations generated with fastsimcoal\_sampler.pl and estimating demographic parameters.
 Some of the functions make the output of fastsimcoal_sampler.pl compatible with [ABCtoolbox](http://cmpg.unibe.ch/software/ABCtoolbox/) (Wegmann et al. 2010).
-For an overview of the subroutines run ABCutils.pl without arguments, and for help on each subroutine run 'ABCutils.pl <subroutine name>' without arguments.
+For an overview of the subroutines run ABCutils.pl without arguments, and for help on each subroutine run \'ABCutils.pl <subroutine name>\' without arguments.

-	% ./ABCutils.pl
+	./ABCutils.pl

 	Usage: ABCutils.pl [command] [arguments]